stronnag/mwptools/docs/manual/docs/mwp_support.md

 * [irc.libera.chat #mwptools](ircs://irc.libera.chat/mwptools)
 * Most likely you will be requested to raise a [GitHub Issue](https://github.com/stronnag/mwptools/issues) for non-trivial cases or if there is an [Information requirement](#information-requirements).
 Hint, you can easily cut out the middle-man here.
 * Ensure you're running the latest `master` version.
 * See also [Information requirements](#information-requirements).
 Without this information, it is unlikely that any, non-trivial, support can be given.
+Please note that images are unlikely to be helpful compared to log files.

 ### "Supported" OS